Configuring PTZ Auto Framing Initial Settings (“Person” mode)

 When you press the [Capture] button, the image freezes and a face frame is displayed around faces that can be registered.
 When a face displaying a face frame is clicked, the face image is imported into the face registration panel.

-If there are no face frames displayed for registered faces, click the [Redo] button to unfreeze the image ready for recapture.
+If there are no face frames displayed for faces you want to register, press the [Redo] button to unfreeze the image ready for recapture.

 • C: Face registration panel